 A 2D comeback is happening right now thanks to the insatiable appetite for fresh content, advancements in technology and the number of streaming platforms.
 Everywhere you look, there are amazing opportunities to tell original stories while experimenting with new styles and formats.

 The future of 2D animation is bright, and with demand for content on the rise, so too is the need for trained 2D artists.

 So if you've been wanting to become a 2D Animator, here are 3 reasons to do it now:

 1. Demand for 2D animated programs is at an all-time high

 By 2022 Netflix is expected to invest almost $5 billion in animated content, and Amazon Prime is committing $1.86 billion according to Loup Ventures.
-New OTT platforms are popping up all over the world; Disney is launching its streaming service Disney+; and a number of 2D animation studios are expanding or opening up new 2D arms in North America, Europe and Asia Pacific to meet demand.
+New OTT platforms are popping up all over the world; Disney+ is here; and a number of 2D animation studios are expanding or opening up new 2D arms in North America, Europe and Asia Pacific to meet demand.

 “With increased competition between streaming platforms, there is record-breaking demand for 2D content,” says Bernard Boiteux, Director of Sales-Asia Pacific of Toon Boom Animation, a company which makes tools used by major studios and independent artists all over the world.

 Bernard has noticed the increased interest in 2D programs internationally, and not just for TV.
 “It’s a free for all,” he explains.
 “Facebook is commissioning original video content for Facebook Watch.
 Sony is commissioning original programming for PlayStation Now.
 Other entities like YouTube and Apple are getting into the game.
 These platforms understand that if they want to keep their users, they need to build an audience.”

 Even Snapchat are holding creative pitch competitions for 2-3 minute shorts to target their 190 million daily active users.